 \subsubsection{Comparison of PCV and PSS}

-In Section \ref{sec: privacy params}, we discuss the method for a privacy-safe selection of regularization parameters.
-Here we demonstrate its effectiveness by comparing it with the PCV method.
-In ICLP-QR, we set $\eta$ and $\psi_{\text{PSS}}$ to be the values in Theorem \ref{thm: total error for mean protection} such that the privacy error is the same order as the statistical error.
+In Section \ref{sec: privacy params}, we introduced PSS for parameter selection.
+Here, we demonstrate its effectiveness by comparing it with the data-driven method PCV.
+For both the ICLP-AR and ICLP-QR, we set $\eta$ and $\psi_{\text{PSS}}$ to be the values in Theorem \ref{thm: total error for mean protection} such that the privacy error is the same order as the estimation error.
 For PCV, we obtain $\psi_{\text{PCV}}$ by $10$-fold PCV within the range of $[0.1 \psi_{\text{PSS}}, 10\psi_{\text{PSS}} ]$.
-In the FRL, the PSS approach is more ambiguous as the PSS values for truncation level such that $\tilde{\mu}$ reaches optimal rate is a collection of integers, i.e. $\mathcal{M}= \{M_1,\cdots, M_K\}$.
-We calculate MSE for each $M\in \mathcal{M}$ and take the smallest MSE as the PSS result.
-While for PCV, we consider a wider range of $\mathcal{M}$ by adding and subtracting $3$ to its maximum and minimum elements.
+In the FRL mechanism, the PSS approach is more ambiguous as the PSS values for truncation number such that $\tilde{\mu}$ reaches the optimal rate is a collection of integers, i.e., $\mathcal{M}= \{M_1,\cdots, M_K\}$.
+We calculate the estimation error for each $M\in \mathcal{M}$ and take the smallest estimation error as the PSS result.
+For PCV, we consider a wider range of $\mathcal{M}$ by adding and subtracting $3$ to its maximum and minimum elements.

-In Figure \ref{fig: PCV PSS compare}, we report the MSE for each mechanism for different sample sizes $n$ with $\epsilon=1$.
-For the rather simple $\mu_{0}$ in S-1, the MSE curves of the PSS almost line up with the PCV ones for FRL and ICLP-QR.
-In S-2 and S-3, the ICLP mechanism still has consistent curves between the PSS and PCV while the PSS curve of the FRL has a step-down pattern.
-This pattern is because the maximum number in $\mathcal{M}$ is determined by the sample size, so with complex curves and small sample sizes, the FRL does not have enough components to estimate the mean of the curve well, but as the sample size increases, more available components make the estimate better.
-In S-4, PCV does better than the PSS approach for all mechanisms, which is expected since more components are required in FRL less penalty is required in ICLP-QR, and PCV always did so.
-Since it has been shown that selecting regularization parameters via the PSS approach has a reasonable and consistent performance to PCV, we use the PSS approach in the following simulations to be fully privacy-safe.
+In Figure \ref{fig: PCV PSS compare}, we report the privacy-estimation error for each mechanism under different sample sizes $n$.
+For the relatively simple $\mu_{0}$ in S-1, the error decay curves of the PSS almost line up with the PCV ones for FRL and ICLP-QR.
+In S-2 and S-3, the ICLP mechanism still has consistent error decay curves between the PSS and PCV, while the PSS curve of the FRL mechanism exhibits a step-down pattern.
+This pattern occurs because the maximum number in $\mathcal{M}$ is determined by the sample size.
+Therefore, with complex curves and small sample sizes, the FRL mechanism does not have enough components to estimate the mean function well.
+As the sample size increases, the availability of more components improves the estimation.
+In S-4, PCV performs slightly better than the PSS approach for both mechanisms.
+This is expected since the FRL mechanism requires more dimensions, ICLP-QR requires less regularization, and PCV consistently behaves this way.
+Since it has been shown that selecting regularization parameters via the PSS approach provides a reasonable and consistent performance compared to PCV, we use the PSS approach in the following experiments to be fully privacy-safe.